Babailan/EZ-Librarian/README.md

 This approach ensures that most prices are concentrated around **32 Emerald** , while higher or lower prices occur less frequently depending on the value of **σ**.

-You see can the prices spread based on the [Here](src/main/java/com/example/helper/BoxMuller.java) (if you don't want my pricing).
+You can edit the prices spread based on [Here](src/main/java/com/example/helper/BoxMuller.java) (if you don't want my pricing).

 The distribution graph below visualizes the simulated price spread: